NextronSystems/thor-manual/usage/scan.rst

 Multi-Threading
 ---------------

-Starting from version 10.6, THOR supports scanning a system with multiple threads in parallel, allowing for a significant increase in speed in exchange for a higher CPU usage.
+THOR supports scanning a system with multiple threads in parallel, allowing for a significant increase in speed in exchange for a higher CPU usage.